 Long Range Goals:

-By the year 2020, the parish will have fully explored the possibility of establishing a county-wide choir school for youth.
+- The parish will explore the possibility of establishing a county-wide choir school for youth.

 Short Range Goals:

-By October 22, 2017 (Feast of St. Luke, observed), the parish will have hosted its first worship and music training opportunity in partnership with the Diocese of Bethlehem, the Diocese of Central Pennsylvania, and the Stevenson School for Ministry.
+- The parish will periodically host worship and music training opportunities in partnership with the Diocese of Bethlehem, the Diocese of Central Pennsylvania, and the Stevenson School for Ministry.

-By November 1, 2017, the parish will empower a Task Group to explore the establishment of a county-wide choir school.
-The Task Group will report findings to Vestry by February 1, 2018.
+- The parish will empower a Task Group to explore the establishment of a county-wide choir school.
+The Task Group will report findings to Vestry (2018).